Primus Line® is installed trenchless. That means: No more construction pits that are hundreds of metres or several kilometres long.

-Tuberculation is common in old pipelines.
-A clear picture of the condition of the rehabilitation section is very important for a successful installation of Primus Line®.
+Deposits are no rarity in old pipelines.
+A clear picture of the condition in the rehabilitation section is immensely important for a successful installation of Primus Line®.

-Visual inspection systems with high-resolution cameras and a large range of motion provide detailed recordings of the inside of the pipe, which are essential for efficient and productive pipe cleaning.
+Visual inspection systems with high-resolution cameras and a large movement range provide not only detailed recordings of the inside of the pipe, which are essential for a precise preparation of the pipe cleaning measure.
 They also pull through a pilot rope for the winches placed at start and end pit.

 Cleaning of the host pipe